• News

 • “The Research Group Speaks”: The Series

 This Episode considers the characteristics of veneration of local saints, as manifested in the surviving evidence, especially in manuscripts.
 Among the materials are vitae, hymns and liturgical practices for saints’ feast days.
+The nature of the subject, as well as research work and discoveries in a variety of fields, shows that this episode offers scope for follow-up in one or more episodes in our series.

-Speakers and Respondents include:
+Speakers and Respondents

 • Augustine Dickinson (University of Münster)

-• Mersha Alehegne Mengistie (University of Würzburg)
+• Mersha Alehegne Mengistie (Addis Ababa University; University of Hamburg)

 • Antony R. Henk (Ruhr-University Bochum)